 Wenatchee Area Divers.
 A group of scuba divers from all around the Wenatchee, WA.
 Meetings are held every last Monday of each month unless it is a holiday, at Abby’s Pizza in East Wenatchee.
 Visit this group on Facebook at https://www.facebook.com/groups/122103494534253/ or at http://www.orcascubacenter.com/ for more information or to sign up for scuba instruction and gear email firstname.lastname@example.org.

 FIDO- Wenatchee Valley Friends Improving Dog Opportunities.
-FIDO meets for monthly “Pack Walks,” a fun, social time to exercise with your dog and others.
+FIDO meets weekly at 9 a.m. behind Pybus on the loop trail for “Pack Walks,” a fun, social time to exercise with your dog and others.
 Go at your own speed, as far as you want — no pre-registration is required.
 See the website for the day, time, and location of the next walk or check Wenatchee FIDO on Facebook.
 For Pack Walks we walk with our dogs on leashes.
 However, FIDO’s vision is to create a network of public, no-fee, off-leash areas in the Greater Wenatchee Valley.
 The first such area will be south of Pybus Market, along the Loop Trail and under the Pipeline Bridge, on the Hale Park property.
 See our video about this effort on You Tube.
 Contact: email@example.com

 East Side Kiteboarders.
 Group of local kites with information on spots, conditions, and general stoke about the sport.